 The 1992 Chinese New Year stamp marked several firsts.
 In addition to being the first Lunar New Year stamp, it was also the first Happy New Year stamp and the first non-high-value stamp issued in panes of 20 (rather than 50).

 When the stamp was first produced, the USPS didn’t have plans to produce more Lunar New Year stamps.
 But based on the popularity of the Rooster stamp, they knew a series would be popular and issued a second Chinese New Year stamp on February 5, 1994.

 The final stamp in the initial series was issued in 2004, honoring the year of the monkey.
 The following year, the USPS decided to issue a souvenir sheet picturing all 12 Chinese New Year designs.
 At the 2005 first-class rate of 37¢, however, the cost of the sheet would have been $4.44 for 12 stamps.
 The number four is an unlucky number in Asia.

-Click here for lots more Chinese and Lunar New Year stamps.
+Click here for lots more US and worldwide Chinese and Lunar New Year stamps.

 Click here to learn more about the Chinese New Year including its history, traditions, and much more.

 Click here to see what else happened on This Day in History.